 3.1.5.1.
-Connecting Pay-as-you-go instance
+Connecting PAYG instance

-Procedure: Connecting new Pay-as-you-go instance
+Procedure: Connecting new PAYG instance

-- In the Uyuni Web UI, navigate to Admin > Setup Wizard > Pay-as-you-go, and click [Add Pay-as-you-go]. - 2.
-Start with the page section Pay-as-you-go connection Description. - 3.
+- 1. In the Uyuni Web UI, navigate to Admin > Setup Wizard > PAYG, and click [Add PAYG] - 2.
+Start with the page section PAYG connection Description. - 3.
 In the Description field, add the description. - 4.
 Move to the page section Instance SSH connection data. - 5.
 In the Host field, enter the instance DNS or IP address to connect from Uyuni. - 6.
 In the SSH Port field, enter the port number or use default value 22. - 7.
 In the User field, enter the username as specified in the cloud. - 8.
-In the Password field, enter the password.

-- 9. In the SSH Private Key field, enter the instance key. - 10.
+In the Password field, enter the password. - 9.
+In the SSH Private Key field, enter the instance key. - 10.
 In the SSH Private Key Passphrase field, enter the key passphrase.